KrizziDev/KrizziDev/README.md

 ### I'm a FrontEnd Developer & Graphic Designer

-- 🧐 I'am currently learning React, TypeScript and Lua.
+- 🧐 I'am currently learning React
 - 😎 I communicate in English and Polish.
 - 🤔 I'm currently working on a GTA V server.